Skip to main content

 The overall objectives of the AngstroCAP project are two-fold

-Objective 1: To utilize angstrom-scale capillaries constructed out of two-dimensional (2D) materials as a versatile platform for studying confinement effect on structure and dynamics of water.
+Objective 1: To utilize angstrom-scale capillaries constructed out of two-dimensional (2D) materials as a versatile platform for studying confinement effect on water.

-Objective 2: To construct new types of angstrom-scale 2D-pores from these capillaries for studying gas flows, size-selective volatile organic compound separation, biomolecular sequencing and translocation.
+Objective 2: To construct new types of angstrom-scale 2D-pores from these capillaries for studying gas flows, volatile organic molecule adsorption, biomolecular translocation.

 We, the AngstroCAP project team, have progressed well on all of the work packages of the project as outlined below.

 We have successfully designed fabrication methods of angstrom capillaries and fabricated several devices, while improving the design by trial and error (WP1 and WP2, PDRA1 and PDRA2 working on them).
-One review article has been published and one protocol methods paper is under preparation.
-We have PDRA2 working on the WP3, and an existing student (PhD1) from PI’s group.
-Both PhDa and PDRA2 have made significant progress in developing the new method of making 2D pores by using microtomy.
+One review article has been published along with one protocol methods paper.
+We have made significant progress in developing the new method of making 2D pores by using microtomy.
 The initial months were dedicated to training and developing protocols for the methods.
-Following this, we have experimented with several 2D-materials’ slicing, and the results are being currently written into a manuscript.
+Following this, we have experimented with several 2D-materials’ slicing, and the results are now published as a manuscript.

-We have obtained good results on hydrocarbon gas flows through angstrom capillaries (WP4, PDRA3) and an invited article from the team is published in “emerging investigators collection” of RSC Nanoscience journal.
-One team member (PDRA1) has worked on developing the layer by layer assembly protocols relevant to WP5, and another PDRA4 has established a new measurement technique of translocation measurement in our group.
+We have obtained good results on hydrocarbon gas flows through angstrom capillaries and an invited article from the team is published in “emerging investigators collection” of RSC Nanoscience journal.
+One team member has worked on developing the layer by layer assembly protocols, and another PDRA has established the measurement techniques of biomolecular translocation in our group.

 The PI and the team has attended several conferences and workshops (some virtually and few in person) along with PI giving lectures.
 A few to name are Materials Research Society Fall meeting 2022 (Invited lecture x2), Pacifichem 2021 (Young giants in Nanoscience, invited lecture), Liquid Matter 2021 (plenary lecture), International Winter school on Electronic Properties of Novel Materials 2020 (invited lecture), RSC Faraday online symposia 2020 (award lecture), World Laureates Forum 2020 (Invited lecture), CENT-MIT seminar series 2020 (invited lecture).